obsidian-tasks-group/obsidian-tasks/CONTRIBUTING.md

 ### How do I make a release?

 1. Check out the `main` branch
-2. Check for the current version in `package.json` (e.g. `1.4.1`) and decide on a next version
+2. Check for the current version in `package.json` (for example, `1.4.1`) and decide on a next version
     - Backwards incompatible change: increase major version
     - New functionality: increase minor version
     - Only bug fixes: increase patch version
 3. Having decided on the new version, replace all `X.Y.Z` in the documentation with the new version number.
-4. Check the current version of the obsidian dependency in `package.json` (e.g. `0.13.21`)
+4. Check the current version of the obsidian dependency in `package.json` (for example, `0.13.21`)
 5. Run `./release.sh <new tasks version> <obsidian version>`
     - Make sure there are no uncommitted changes.
 Stash them if necessary.
 6. Wait for [GitHub Actions](https://github.com/obsidian-tasks-group/obsidian-tasks/actions/workflows/release.yml) to create the new release
 7. Update the release description with the changes of the release
     - On the release page, GitHub provides a button to auto-generate release notes which works nicely.
-    - Also update the attached zip file by adding the version number to the end of the name after the dash (e.g. `obsidian-tasks-1.4.1.zip`)
+    - Also update the attached zip file by adding the version number to the end of the name after the dash (for example, `obsidian-tasks-1.4.1.zip`)
 8. Optional: Post to
     - Obsidian Discord
     - r/ObsidianMD on Reddit
+    - Obsidian Forum Share & Showcase section
     - etc.